How to Install Python Packages with pip and requirements.txt

 This article explains how to install Python packages using pip and requirements.txt.

-For basic information on how to use pip, such as installing, updating, and uninstalling packages, see the following article.
+For basic usage of pip, including how to install, update, and uninstall packages, see the following article.

 Install packages with pip and requirements.txt

-The following command installs packages in bulk according to the configuration file, requirements.txt.
-In some environments, use pip3 instead of pip.
+The following command installs multiple packages at once based on a configuration file, typically named requirements.txt.
+In some environments, you may need to use pip3 instead of pip.

 $ pip install -r requirements.txt

-The configuration file can be named arbitrarily, though requirements.txt is commonly used.
+You can name the configuration file arbitrarily, though requirements.txt is commonly used.

 Place requirements.txt in the directory where you plan to run the command.
-If the file is in a different directory, specify its path, for example, path/to/requirements.txt.
+If the file is in a different directory, specify its path, such as path/to/requirements.txt.

 How to write requirements.txt